free-time/freetime-cli/README.md

 # freetime-cli

-> CLI tool for register new posts on free-time
+> CLI tool for registering new posts on free-time

 ## Requirements